Procedures for Student Grievances or Complaints

 - Faculty Advisors & Department Chairs

 A student makes a complaint to an office or university official about any number of matters.
 The university official will refer the student to the appropriate policy for the type of matter and ask the student to follow the policy.
-In matters where the university official is unclear on the appropriate policy, the student will be referred to the director of student advocacy and success.
+In matters where the university official is unclear on the appropriate policy, the student will be referred to the associate vice president for student retention and registrar.
 As a general reference, students should be referred to the office/person that manages the area of complaint (financial aid issue to the director of financial aid, grading issue to the instructor, etc.).

 Student grievances submitted anonymously will be addressed by the appropriate official; however, the ability to resolve the matter completely may be obstructed by the limited information shared by the student.